FoxxMD/blog/_posts/2025-10-10-restricting-socket-proxy-by-container.md

 Now, in addition to the restrictions configured by your normal socket proxy, you can restrict the containers that are exposed by your socket-proxy.

-Going back to our initial example of
+> Going back to our initial example of
+>

-> Service A wants to get a list of containers that have label `my.cool.label=foo`
+> > Service A wants to get a list of containers that have label `my.cool.label=foo`
+>

-We can configure DPF to only expose containers that have that exact label.
+> We can configure DPF to only expose containers that have that exact label.
 The List Containers endpoint now returns 2 containers instead of 50+.
 Calls to `/containers/{id}/json` return 404 if the container does not have our label attached.
 We're only exposing what is needed!
+{: .prompt-info }

 ## `docker-proxy-filter` Usage